Skip to the main content

 Legislation

-Under Alberta's Health Disciplines Act and Acupuncture Regulation, you must be registered by the College and Association of Acupuncturists of Alberta to call yourself an Acupuncturist.
-Registered members provide services listed in the Regulation.
+Under Alberta’s Health Professions Act [pdf], Acupuncturists Profession Regulation [pdf], and Health Professions Restricted Activity Regulation [pdf], you must be a registered member of the College of Acupuncturists of Alberta (CAA) to practice acupuncture in Alberta and use the title of Doctor of Acupuncture.
+Registered members provide services listed in the regulations.

 For information on what you need and other details, visit the certification profile Acupuncturist.